Online platforms of The New York Times: Games

 In January 2022, The New York Times Company acquired Wordle, a word game developed by Josh Wardle in 2021, at a valuation in the "low-seven figures".
 The acquisition was proposed by David Perpich, a member of the Sulzberger family who proposed the purchase to Knight over Slack after reading about the game.
 The Washington Post purportedly considered acquiring Wordle, according to Vanity Fair.
 At the 2022 Game Developers Conference, Wardle stated that he was overwhelmed by the volume of Wordle facsimiles and overzealous monetization practices in other games.
 Concerns over The New York Times monetizing Wordle by implementing a paywall mounted; Wordle is a client-side browser game and can be played offline by downloading its webpage.
 Wordle moved to the Timess servers and website in February.
 The game was added to the NYT Games application in August, necessitating it be rewritten in the JavaScript library React.
 In November, The New York Times announced that Tracy Bennett would be the Wordles editor.

 In April 2009, The New York Times released a crossword application for iOS developed by Magmic.
 A sudoku application developed by Magmic was released in October.
 NYT Crosswords debuted on the Google Play Store in November 2016.
 In April 2017, the application was added to the Amazon Appstore.
 NYT Crosswords supports saving across devices and nytimes.com.
 In March 2023, NYT Crosswords was renamed to NYT Games to address the application's other games, including Wordle, Spelling Bee, Tiles, and Sudoku.
 According to Jonathan Knight, chief executive of The New York Times Games, the Times was concerned over how the application would rank in search results for "crossword".
 In May 2007, The New York Times released The New York Times Crosswords for the Nintendo DS.
-The game, developed by Budcat Creations and published by Majesco Entertainment, features The New York Times crossword puzzles from March 2004 to November 2006.
+The game, developed by Budcat Creations and published by Majesco, features The New York Times crossword puzzles from March 2004 to November 2006.
 The New York Times Crosswords includes a campaign mode, in which the player solves seven successive puzzles with increasing difficulty.